-

 What are women's scholarships?

-Women's scholarships are financial aid for college created specifically for women's students.
+Women's scholarships are financial aid for college created specifically for women.
 Women's scholarships can help students attain higher education opportunities that otherwise may be out of reach due to financial reasons.
 All scholarships are free money for college that you don’t have to pay back.

 Eligibility requirements for women's scholarships